afollestad/material-dialogs/README.md

 If you want to use custom fonts, you can make a call to `typeface(String, String)` when using the `Builder`.
 This will pull fonts from files in your project's `assets/fonts` folder.
 For example, if you had `Roboto.ttf` and `Roboto-Light.ttf` in `/src/main/assets/fonts`, you would call `typeface("Roboto.ttf", "Roboto-Light.ttf")`.
-Note that no extension is used in the name.
 This method will also handle recycling Typefaces via the `TypefaceHelper` which you can use in your own project to avoid duplicate allocations.
+The raw `typeface(Typeface, Typeface)` variation will not recycle typefaces, every call will allocate the Typeface again.

 There's a global theming attribute available to automatically apply fonts to every Material Dialog in your app, also.